Sunnysym/espreso_batched_spmv/performance prediction model/README.md

 The output is the parameter of the Ridge Regression model.
 For example, Equation 19 in our paper is one of the output.

 ## kernelmodel_evaluation
-The code is used to test the kernel execution performance model accuracy.
+The code is used to visualize the kernel execution performance model accuracy.
 ### The experiment workflow
 1. Edit the file path of the result.
 2. The command 'python execution.py' executes the program.